Elon Musk's SpaceX Starship booster explodes at launch site during ground test

 The spacecraft engineering company is prepping the rocket for its first orbital launch, which Musk had hoped to be ready for this month.

-NASA Spaceflight was live-streaming when the explosion happened.
+Nasa Spaceflight was live-streaming when the explosion happened.

 AdvertisementAdvertise with NZME.